Travis Tausend Agori White (Organic, Natural)

 I keep this in mind when tending to the vines and am intrigued to learn more from the traditional and rightful custodians of this place, the Peramangk people.
 Immersing ourselves in an intimate history of our place can only help shape a unique understanding of our responsibility as carers for this land.
 This deep knowledge and knowing of place will help to inform how I tell this story through the medium of wine.

 All of the wines I make are done so with very little modern machinery, making use of a hand destemmer, and hand driven press, heaps of buckets, 2 hoses, a stack of old barrels and some tanks.
-It is important that we labour over the fruit to give attention to detail and respect a process that has a wonderful history of its own.
+It is important that we labor over the fruit to give attention to detail and respect a process that has a wonderful history of its own.

 My history as a winemaker is short in practice (I have been making wine since 2014) but vast in learning and shaping of ideas.
 I have been immersed in natural wine since 2005.
-I have been moulding my opinion, my palate, perspective and an understanding of what makes me smile when I taste a wine.
+I have been molding my opinion, my palate, perspective and an understanding of what makes me smile when I taste a wine.
 I bring all of that knowledge to every decision that is made in the growing and making of the wines.

 I dearly hope that when the wines are opened they are surrounded by good humour, great conversation and fun.
 After all, that is what they are there for.